tcheletc/Book-Management-API/README.md

 ## Technologies

-- ASP.NET Core 8 (with controllers)
+- ASP.NET Core 8 (Controllers)
-- Entity Framework Core
+- Entity Framework Core 8
-- SQLite
+- SQLite (can be replaced with SQL Server)
-- Swagger
+- Swagger / OpenAPI
+- xUnit for Unit Testing
+- Moq (for mocking in tests)

 ## Setup Instructions